Shasuau/writeups-site/_posts/2026-03-26-file-inclusions-skills-assessment.md

 ## Where I Got Stuck

-- **Chased a reverse shell that could never work** — spent a long time trying to get a reverse shell before realising the container is network isolated.
-There's no outbound connectivity.
+- **Chased a reverse shell that could never work** — spent a long time trying to get a reverse shell which was uneeded to finish the task.
 Just read the flag directly via the webshell `cmd` parameter.
 - **Silent syntax error in shell.php** — shell wasn't executing at all.
 Turned out to be a missing `)` in `system($_GET["cmd"]`.
 The upload succeeded but the PHP was broken.
 Always verify your webshell syntax before uploading.
 - **Single URL encoding still blocked** — `%2E%2E%2F` gets decoded once by the server before the filter runs, so it still sees `../` and blocks it.
 Double encoding (`%252E%252E%252F`) bypasses this because the filter sees encoded characters, not the traversal pattern.
 - **Wrong LFI wordlist approach** — wasted time fuzzing LFI paths on `region=` with a wordlist.
 Every response came back the same size.
 The LFI only works when pointing at the uploaded shell — it's not a general path traversal.